 Dr. Watnick received his PhD in biochemistry and biophysics from Columbia University in 1999, and was a postdoctoral fellow with Dr. Robert Weinberg, Whitehead Institute, Cambridge, MA, until 2003.

 Dr. Watnick is currently assistant professor at the Department of Surgery, Harvard Medical School and research associate in the Vascular Biology Program at Boston Children’s Hospital.

 Dr. Watnick has a longstanding collaboration with Professor Akslen on several projects, which among other has made important findings related to the role of Notch1 in breast cancer initiation and progression.
-Their collaboration on the tumor microenvironment has led to important observations related to CD36, CD47 and Prosaposin expression in pancreatic cancer and their correlations to outcome and patient survival.
+Their collaboration on the tumor microenvironment has led to important observations related to CD36, CD47 and prosaposin expression in pancreatic cancer and their correlations to outcome and patient survival.
 Dr. Watnick will continue to work closely with the Akslen group.
-Also, this past year the Watnick lab began a collaboration with the laboratory of another affiliate of CCBIO, Dr. Rolf Brekken at the University of Texas Southwest Medical Center.
+Also, the Watnick lab has a collaboration with the laboratory of another affiliate of CCBIO, Dr. Rolf Brekken at the University of Texas Southwest Medical Center.
 The Watnick and Brekken labs are investigating the role of prosaposin in reshaping the immune landscape within the tumor microenvironment.